sanikanandpure/coe379_project3/README.md

 ## Authors: Sanika Nandpure and Melissa Huang

 ## Summary
 This is our final project submission for COE 379L.
 To improve Marathi-to-English translation quality, we employed Supervised Fine-Tuning with Low-Rank Adaptation (LoRA) on the Microsoft Phi-2 base model.
 We notice a significant improvement in translation ability after fine-tuning.
-We uploaded our LoRA adapter weights to HuggingFaceHub under the name ```spnandpure/lora-marathi```.
+We uploaded our LoRA adapter weights to HuggingFaceHub under the repo ```spnandpure/lora-marathi```.

 Our fine-tuning and evaluation pipeline is in: Fine_Tuning_and_Evaluation.ipynb.
 Our evaluation of the base model is in: Base_Model_Evaluation.ipynb.